AceWiki/AceWiki/README.txt

 1. Content
 ----------

-The content is divided into four jar-files:
+The code for AceWiki and the ACE Editor is divided into four jar-files:

 - attempto-echo.jar contains basic GUI components and a predictive editor.
 - attempto-chartparser.jar contains a chart parser (concretely an Earley parser).
-- attempto-acewiki.jar contains the AceWiki application.
+- attempto-acewiki-xxx.jar contains the AceWiki application.
-- attempto-aceeditor.jar contains an additional application: an editor called ACE Editor.
+- attempto-aceeditor-xxx.jar contains an additional application: an editor called ACE Editor.

 See docs/index.html for the detailed documentation of the packages and classes.